mod-audio/mod-fake-control-voltage/README.md

 `fake-control-voltage.so` is a Jack-internal client, `fake-control-voltage-test` is a normal standalone client.
 The ports:

-* `fake-control-voltage:capture` send a 440 Hz sine wave
+* `fake-control-voltage:capture` sends a 440 Hz sine wave

 * `fake-control-voltage:playback` is just a sink.